RichBurman/Project_4/README.md

 - Home - to take the user to the Home Page
 - Register - to take the user to the register/sign up page
-- Login - to take the user to the login page
+- Login - to take an already registered user to the login page

-### Registered logged in User
+#### Registered logged in User

 ![Logged in Users Nav](media/images/README/nav_user.png)

 - Welcome Username - Displays a welcome message and the user's username
 - Logout - allows the user to logout of the website
-- Home - take user to the Home Page
+- Home - take user to the 'Home Page'
 - My Bookings - take the user to My Bookings to view their bookings
 - New Booking - take the user to the new booking page to create a new booking

-### Admin logged in User
+#### Admin logged in User

 ![Logged in Admin Nav](media/images/README/nav_admin.png)

 - Welcome admin - Displays a welcome message and the admin name
 - Logout - allows the user to logout of the website
-- Home - take user to the Home Page
+- Home - takes the user to the 'Home Page'.
-- My Bookings - take the user to My Bookings to view their bookings
+- My Bookings - takes the user to 'My Bookings' to view their bookings
-- New Booking - take the user to the new booking page to create a new booking
+- New Booking - take the user to the 'New Booking' page to create a new booking
 - Admin - allows the admin to enter the [Admin Page](https://rbproject-4-c2dc0a612356.herokuapp.com/admin/)

 ## My Bookings

 ![My Bookings](media/images/README/mybookings.png)

 - This page displays to the user their bookings.
-It shows booking that are assigned to them.
+It shows all booking that are assigned to them.
 - Trip Booked
 - Trip Date
 - Comments - Any comments the user made when they made their booking.
 - Seats Required - how many seats the user booked.
 - Total Cost - How much the total booking costs.
-It is the sum of the trip cost x seats required.
+This is calculated by taking the sum of the trip cost x the number of seats required.
 - Edit Button - this allows the user to enter the booking and edit the booking.
 (Directs them to the editbooking page)
 - Delete Button - this allows the user to delete the booking.